-- Remember the show objective, which is to be entertaining, fascinating, and educational about computers and related topics.
+- Remember the show objective, which is to be entertaining, fascinating, and educational about computers, technology, and related topics.

-- DO NOT MENTION the time or day of broadcast… we might be broadcasting on Saturday morning or Wednesday evening for any given show.
+- DO NOT MENTION the time or day of broadcast… While we might be broadcasting on Saturday morning, some stations have different times.

 - DO NOT MENTION locations, the weather, or any other identifying remark, as our listeners may be in Alaska or New Orleans… Remember the fact that the show is syndicated, streamed, and podcast.

-- If you have multiple products, focus on just one of them… If you’re a good interview, I’ll simply have you back later to promote others, as needed, so don’t worry about it.
+- If you have multiple products, focus on just one… If you’re a good interview, I’ll may have you back later to promote others, as needed, so don’t worry about it.

 - Don’t over-promote yourself or the product.
 Almost every resource that I’ve seen about interviews covers this crucial topic.
 Typical interviewees with my show are brought on as experts, and because the product is interesting… and it should sell itself from there.